The Infrastructure: Loading Data and Writing Models

 Again the constructor is a high-level overview.
 Method load_base_architecture is a bit of a misnomer; this function loads the VGG19, but also reverses it and only takes out the layers we need.
 The other functions do what they say.
 We want to progressively grow the image size so we swap out the maxpools.
 Then we need to swap the direction of the now-reversed convolutional layers, and initialize their weights.
 Lastly, there’s a fix we need to apply to the ReLU layers (more on this later).

-Method load_base_architecture loads, reverses, and truncates the VGG19 so we that we have the parts we want.
+The method load_base_architecture loads, reverses, and truncates the VGG19 model.
 Method swap_maxpools_for_upsamples swaps max pooling for upsampling.

 The next method, initialize_and_swap_direction_of_conv_layers, reverses all of the convolutional layers.
 In the original VGG19 architecture a layer might take in 256 feature maps, and output 512.
 Since we reversed the model, we now need that layer to take in 512 feature maps, and output 256.
 We also need to initialize the weights so that the model will train well; I use Kaiming Initialization, which is designed for use with ReLUs.